apache/pulsar/site2/docs/functions-develop.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->
-The {@inject: javadoc:Context:/client/org/apache/pulsar/functions/api/Context} interface provides a number of methods that you can use to access the function [context](#context).
+The [Context](https://github.com/apache/pulsar/blob/master/pulsar-functions/api-java/src/main/java/org/apache/pulsar/functions/api/Context.java) interface provides a number of methods that you can use to access the function [context](#context).
 The various method signatures for the `Context` interface are listed as follows.

 ```java
 public interface Context {